Course Outline

 Details of early feedback on progress

 Early feedback will be provided in class from peers and the course coordinator in the week 1, 2, 3 and 4 workshops regarding chosen topics and approaches to all assessment tasks.
 Formative assessment activities for assessments 1, 2 and 3 will be completed in class.
-An optional draft assessment can be submitted for feedback for assessment task 3.
+Draft assessment will be submitted for feedback for assessment task 3.

 Assessment tasks